 Enjoy making French lucky charm dolls!
 You’ll be taking part in a tradition that’s nearly 100 years old.

 Many thanks to Monique Palomares who works with me on the French version of Mama Lisa’s World for sharing the photos and instructions for making these good luck yarn dolls.

-This artilce was posted on Thursday, June 14th, 2012 at 8:59 pm and is filed under Arts and Crafts, Countries & Cultures, Customs and Traditions, Dolls, Folk Lore, France, French, Good Luck, Good Luck Charms, How to Make Yarn Dolls, Languages, Needlework, Nenette & Rintintin Yarn Dolls, Toys, USA.
+This article was posted on Thursday, June 14th, 2012 at 8:59 pm and is filed under Arts and Crafts, Countries & Cultures, Customs and Traditions, Dolls, Folk Lore, France, French, Good Luck, Good Luck Charms, How to Make Yarn Dolls, Languages, Needlework, Nenette & Rintintin Yarn Dolls, Toys, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.